The iRocker 11′ Stand Up Paddle Board is a high-quality inflatable paddle board that feels like a hardboard.

 So far I’ve only been praising the iRocker.
 However, there are two things that I didn’t like that much.
 The paddle that’s included is fairly heavy and not as high quality as the board itself.
 The top part has a turning mechanism to hold the handle in place.
 When I took the board out for a few hours it sometimes got a little loose after a while and I had to readjust the paddle.
 That being said, given the price point, it is nothing to complain about but I still wanted to point it out.
 If you’re going to SUP a lot, a new paddle is definitely one of the first things you want to buy anyway.
 The ones included in packages like this are always fine to get you started but that’s about it.

 The backpack included is pretty rigid.
 The material looks like it can definitely withstand most travel.
 The board will fit without much hassle and you can also fit the pump and paddle.
 The padding and zippers, however, are not quite as good.
 If you throw the bag in the trunk of your car, you won’t have any issues.
-If you’re going to carry the backpack a lot or want to travel frequently, definitely look into buying the iSUP Roller Bag by iRocker.
+If you’re going to carry the backpack a lot or want to travel frequently, definitely look into buying the new backpack.
 It’s the upgraded backpack and has better padding making it more comfortable to carry as well as extra handles, roller wheels, and pockets.

 The iRocker paddle board is an inflatable SUP made of quality materials.
 It was built to last and you will have fun for years.
 It’s backed by a 2-year warranty and the customer service is just fantastic.
 It comes at an affordable price and the entire family can enjoy it.
 I recommend it for anyone looking for an all-round board that comes at a reasonable price and is beginner friendly.
 I can’t think of a better board in this price range.
 5 Stars!

-If you’re interested in the iRocker check it out on Amazon.
+If you’re interested in the iRocker check it out on Amazon or buy it directly on their homepage.

 |Length||10′ and 11′ versions|